BigSoftVideo/DOTE/install.md

 If you have already installed _DOTE_ v1.0, then you need to upgrade.
 We _strongly recommend_ that you backup all your _DOTE_ projects and transcripts to a safe place.
-The update will migrate a bunch of hidden files in each of your project and transcript folders only when you open an already existing _DOTE_ project or a transcript in a project.
+The update will migrate a bunch of hidden files in each of your project and transcript folders to the new data structures only when you open an already existing _DOTE_ project or a transcript in a project.
 If something goes wrong, then you can simply replace all the files and folders from your backup.

 #### Updating to a new release